peering-manager/peering-manager/docs/templating/filters.md

 # Jinja2 Filters

-Peering Manager exposes functions and filters in additional to existing Jinja2 provided ones.
-These filters are used to parse, transform, fetch values of known types.
+Peering Manager exposes functions and filters in addition to existing Jinja2 provided ones.
+These filters are used to parse, to transform or to fetch values.
 If they are not used as expected, template processing may result in failure or half rendered texts.

 ## `include_configuration` / `include_email` / `include_exporttemplate`